SAP/code-snippet/README.md

 ## Description

-This is the npm mono-repo for the VSCode Code Snippet framework
+This is the npm mono-repo for the VSCode Code Snippet framework.

 It currently contains the following packages: